 The admission policies and procedures, along with the requirements, are properly documented and made publicly available.
-The experts determine the admission procedures and requirements to be appropriate, as they correspond to the standards of the study program.
+The experts determine the admission procedures and requirements for each program to be appropriate, as they correspond to the standards of the study program.